 COLLECTIONS PROGRAM NEW!

 Tour the climate controlled storage facility and view some of the 35,000 items in the collection.
 Many of these rare and delicate items are not able to be on display.
 Through managing the humidity and temperature as well as exposure to light and other elements, these items are able to be preserved for future generations.
-Join this program on Friday, August 5th and Friday August 26th.
+Join this program on Fridays: September 9th, 16th and 30th.
 Tours will be offered throughout each day.
 Space is limited.
 Sign up at the visitor center.

 COWBOY EXPERIENCE NEW!

 This new, interactive, hands-on program will allow participants to experience simulated ranching activities.
 Journey across the ranch and through time as you learn cowboy skills.
 The experience will span history from the open range cowboy to the fencing of the range.
 Explore the ranch as you travel in a horse drawn wagon, stopping along the way to experience a cowboy camp, participate in a simulated branding activity and additional activities of a ranch hand.
 The program is approximately 3 hours long and will be offered at the following times:

 Thursday, August 25 - 9:30 am and 1:30 pm